Ayms/node-Tor/install/README.md

 	Execute the msi file to install node, node will be installed in C:/Program Files/nodejs

-	Download:
+	Download the Peersm client installer:

 	http://www.peersm.com/peersm_client.exe

-	Execute the file, this will install the Peersm client in C:/Program Files/Peersm and launch it.<br><br>
+	Execute the file, this will install the Peersm client in C:/Program Files/Peersm and launch it.

 	Put the files you want to share in C:/Program Files/Peersm/peersm_client